hectorproko/ANSIBLE-REFACTORING-ASSIGNMENTS-IMPORTS/Project12_Steps.md

 ![Markdown Logo](https://raw.githubusercontent.com/hectorproko/ANSIBLE-REFACTORING-ASSIGNMENTS-IMPORTS/main/images/copy_artifact_trigger.png)

-Now we configure the job to actually save the artifact to the directory we just created we created
+Now we configure the job to actually save the artifact to the directory we just created  `/home/ubuntu/ansible-config-artifact`
-_/home/ubuntu/ansible-config-artifact_

 ![Markdown Logo](https://raw.githubusercontent.com/hectorproko/ANSIBLE-REFACTORING-ASSIGNMENTS-IMPORTS/main/images/build1.png)

 ![Markdown Logo](https://raw.githubusercontent.com/hectorproko/ANSIBLE-REFACTORING-ASSIGNMENTS-IMPORTS/main/images/build2.png)

-I will test the job by making a change in repo **ansible-config-mgt** specifically the readme file to trigger the project through the webhook
+I will test the job by making a change in repo `ansible-config-mgt` specifically the readme file to trigger the project through the webhook

 **Console Log** of **ansible** job.
-Shows it was triggered by a **push** (a commit with message "Update README.md") and it triggered job **save_artifacts**
+Shows it was triggered by a **push** *(a commit with message "Update README.md")* and it triggered job **save_artifacts**
 ``` bash
 Job name  ansible